NovusIrez/DragonEggGuide/index.md

 ---
 layout: article
-title: Reincarnated as a Dragon Egg ～Lets Aim to Be the Strongest～
+title: Reincarnated as a Dragon Egg Lets Aim to Be the Strongest
 article_header:
   type: overlay
   theme: dark